ilhammirza/wallpapermanager/README.md

 # wallpapermanager
-Wallpaper Mnager that automate wallpaper change according to weather or so on
+Wallpaper Manager that automate wallpaper change according to weather or so on